-- 5.4.1.3.
+- 5.4.1.2.
+Gliders must be free of the launching cable prior to crossing the Start/Finish line. - 5.4.1.3.
 The flight is voided if models which land prior to completion of the course, or intrude into the forbidden airspace (except after timing is completed). - 5.4.1.4.
 There is no altitude restriction or prohibition against circling in thermals outside the course.